run-x/opta-docs/content/en/_index.md

   main:
     weight: 20
 no_list: true
-description: Create secure, scalable, compliant Infrastructure stack for your startup in less than an hour.
+description: Higher level Infrastructure-As-Code
 ---

 ## What is Opta?

-Opta is a new kind of Infrastructure-As-Code framework where you work with high-level constructs instead of getting lost in low level cloud configuration.
-Imagine just being able to say that you want an autoscaling docker container that talks to a RDS database - instead of figuring out the details of VPC, IAM, Kubernetes, Elastic Load Balancing etc -- that's what Opta does!
+Opta is an Infrastructure-As-Code framework where you work with high-level constructs instead of getting lost in low level cloud configuration.
+Opta gives you a vast library of modules that you can connect together to build your ideal Infrastructure stack.
+Best of all, Opta uses Terraform under the hood - so you're never locked in.
+You can always write custom Terraform or even take the Opta generated Terraform and go your own way!

 <p align="center">
   <iframe src="https://www.youtube.com/embed/nja_EfpGexE"